We LOVED this Chicken Enchilada Pasta Recipe! The sauce is so flavorful and it makes some fabulous leftovers too.

-How to make chicken enchilada pasta
+How to make Chicken Enchilada Pasta:

 - Boil pasta according to package directions.
 While it’s cooking, chop onions and red pepper – that’s probably the most time-consuming part of this whole recipe!